letmutex/htmd/README.md

 ### Features

 - Rich options, same as turndown.js
-- Passed [all test cases](https://github.com/mixmark-io/turndown/blob/master/test/index.html) of turndown.js
+- Reliable, it passes [all test cases](https://github.com/mixmark-io/turndown/blob/master/test/index.html) of turndown.js
 - Minimum dependencies, it uses only [html5ever](https://github.com/servo/html5ever)
 - Fast, it takes less than 200ms to convert a ~1.4MB Wikipedia page on an i5 7th gen CPU